joshbegley/nyt-latest/README.md

-**Prince Harry Loses Bid to Pay for Own Security in U.K.**\
+**Prince Harry Loses Bid to Pay for Police Protection in U.K.**\
-`The decision comes a week after he and his wife said they were chased by paparazzi in Manhattan.
-The Home Office said that rich people should not be allowed to, in effect, hire the police as guards.`\
+`The decision comes a week after he and his wife, Meghan, said they were chased by paparazzi in Manhattan.
+The Home Office said that nobody should be allowed to, in effect, hire officers as guards.`\
 https://nytimes.com/2023/05/23/world/europe/prince-harry-security-uk.html?searchResultPosition=1

 **An A.I.-Generated Spoof Rattles the Markets**\